 - Market abuse under the Financial Services and Markets Act 2000

 - Offences under the Bribery Act 2010

-Regardless of the facts of the case, I will always have a mind as to our client’s commercial position.
-I am mindful that clients do not throw good money after bad and will constantly consider means of negotiation and settlement.
+Regardless of the facts of the case, I will always have a mind your commercial position.
+I know clients do not throw good money after bad and will constantly consider means of negotiation and early settlement.